dapr/docs/daprdocs/content/en/getting-started/quickstarts/_index.md

 ---
 type: docs
-title: "Try out Dapr quickstarts to learn core concepts"
+title: "Dapr Quickstarts"
 linkTitle: "Dapr Quickstarts"
 weight: 70
-description: "Quickstarts with code samples that are aimed to get you started quickly with Dapr"
+description: "Try out Dapr quickstarts with code samples that are aimed to get you started quickly with Dapr"
+no_list: true
 ---

 Hit the ground running with our Dapr quickstarts, complete with code samples aimed to get you started quickly with Dapr.